XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

 * As for the rest of source codes running the simulation, they can be accessed through: https://github.com/geodynamics/aspect

 * This simulation runs on Linux platforms, for example, CentOS/Ubuntu LTS.
-Before running, refer to the relevant manual (https://www.math.clemson.edu/~heister/manual.pdf) to download, install and configure the necessary running environment.
+Before running, refer to the relevant manual (https://www.math.clemson.edu/~heister/manual.pdf) to download, install and configure the necessary running environments.